CPOMUCL/GPSat/docs/installation.rst

 .. note::
    If using Mac with M1 chip, need to install appropriate tensorflow version (see `tensorflow-metal <https://developer.apple.com/metal/tensorflow-plugin/>`_).
+   This worked: ``SYSTEM_VERSION_COMPAT=0 python -m pip install tensorflow-macos``.
    Also found incompatibility of numba and cartopy.
 Resolved by install cartopy first and then numba.
 Perhaps reverse order of installation?
    In addition, there seems to be a conflict with mac tensorflow and cartopy.
 How to resolve this?
+Solution: conda install matplotlib==3.2.2.